xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 ## Step 2 - Upload Your Company Logo

-In Step 2 you can upload your company logo that will be displayed on the top on all pages of the store.
-The store logo serves not only as branding for your site, but links back to your homepage.
+In Step 2 you can upload your company logo.
+By a company logo we mean an image representing your business name that is displayed at the top of all the store pages.
+The store logo serves not only as branding for your site, but it also links back to your store's home page.
 ![quickstart-4.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-4.png)

-The store logo can also be uploaded from your local computer or via URL.
+Similarly to a product image, your store logo can be uploaded from your local computer or via URL.
 Tap on the logo area to see the options.

 The recommended logo size is 400x150 px, the recommended file formats are PNG.
 JPG and GIF.